sourcenetwork/docs.source.network/docs/references/query-specification/sorting-and-ordering.md

 >Root level filters and order only apply to root object.
 If you allow the initial version of the query, it would be confusing if the ordering applied to the order of the root object compared to its sibling objects or if the ordering applied solely to the sub-object.

 >If you allow it, it enforces the semantics of root level sorting on array sub-objects to act as a sorting mechanism for the root object.
-As a result, there is no obvious way to determine which value in the array is used for the root order.[color=orange]
+As a result, there is no obvious way to determine which value in the array is used for the root order.

 If you have the following objects in the database:
 ```json